adamgranted/SLWF-01_Della/README.md

 # Della Mini Split Control with ESPHome

-This project enables control of a Della mini split air conditioner using ESPHome and a SLWF-01 dongle.
-The implementation is based on reverse-engineered protocol from the Klima04.txt file.
+This project is a work in progress and is currently broken.
+This _will_ enable control of a Della mini split air conditioner using ESPHome and a SLWF-01 dongle.
+The implementation is based on reverse-engineered protocol from the [Klima04.txt file](https://github.com/adaasch/AC-hack/issues/3#issuecomment-2346573789).

 ## Hardware Requirements